Logo

 Jules Michelet attempted to clarify how a lively Renaissance could originate from an ossified medieval culture.

-Jules Michelet has several themes running throughout his works, these included the following three categories: maleficent, beneficent, and paired.
+Jules Michelet had several themes running throughout his works, which included the following three categories: maleficent, beneficent, and paired.

-Jules Michelet, additionally, used union and unity in his discussions about national history, and natural history.
+Jules Michelet additionally used union and unity often in his discussions about history, both human and natural.

 Jules Michelet was perhaps the first historian to devote himself to anything resembling a picturesque history of the Middle Ages and his account is still one of the most vivid that exists.